Getting from Vancouver to Whistler is easy.

 Can you fly from Vancouver to Whistler?

-While Whistler does not have an airport, there is floatplane service available seasonally from Downtown Vancouver and Victoria between May and September.
+No, you cannot fly from Vancouver to Whistler with typical commercial aviation.
+However, there is floatplane service available seasonally from Downtown Vancouver and Whistler between May and September.

-Whistler is located 120 kilometres or a 1.5 hour drive up the Sea to Sky Highway-99 from Downtown Vancouver.
+Yes, you can drive from Vancouver to Whistler: it is located 120 kilometres or a 1.5-hour drive up the Sea to Sky Highway-99 from Downtown Vancouver.

 What’s the cheapest way to get from Vancouver to Whistler?

-The cheapest way to get to Whistler from Vancouver is by taking a bus – the price costs just $33.00 CAD (about $24.62 USD) for a one way trip.
+The cheapest way to get to Whistler from Vancouver is by taking a bus – the price costs just $46.00 CAD (about $24.62 USD) for a one-way trip.

 Related: Best Whistler Hostels